mn1985/lyric_duo3.0/README.md

 Usage
 1. Import the DUO 3.0 CD into the PC.
-2. Run DUOKisoCutter.exe.
+2. Run DUOKisoCutter.exe(from http://www.cutandjoin.com/article/450803443.html).
 3. Execute in the following directory structure.
    'python lyric_duo.py'

 概要